escape-llc/yet-another-chart-component/README.md

 ## 1.2.0
 More features and fixes.

-Since we were more organized this release, plesae see the [Milestone page](https://github.com/escape-llc/yet-another-chart-component/milestone/3?closed=1) for a list of included items.
+Since we were more organized this release, please see the [Milestone page](https://github.com/escape-llc/yet-another-chart-component/milestone/3?closed=1) for a list of included items.

+## 1.3.0
+More features and fixes.

+See the [Milestone page](https://github.com/escape-llc/yet-another-chart-component/milestone/4?closed=1) for a list of included items.